Director: Kenneth Killeen

 Kenneth has been professionally involved in the music industry since the mid 90’s, as a musician, teacher, promoter and producer, and has enjoyed the opportunity to work with many great artists from Ireland and abroad.

-Kenneth joined the IMC team 11 years ago.
-He studied jazz guitar at Newpark and ran a successful jazz & contemporary improv venue in Dublin for 5 years before joining IMC as General Manager in 2005.
+Kenneth studied jazz guitar at Newpark and ran a successful jazz & contemporary improv venue in Dublin for 5 years, before joining IMC as General Manager in 2005.

 His current role as Artistic Director includes curating the IMC’s programming content, it's four festivals, as well as implementing IMC’s resource strategy and development.

 Marketing Director & Creative Producer: Aoife Concannon

 Aoife Concannon joined Improvised Music Company as Marketing Manager in 2011.
-She has 15 years experience working with Arts and Music festivals such as Edinburgh Fringe, Galway Arts Festival, PhotoIreland, Zanzibar International Film Festival, Dublin Fringe Festival as well as on a freelance basis for cultural organisations, venues, theatre and dance productions, independent film releases, book publications, exhibitions, music festivals and album releases.
+She has many years experience working with Arts and Music festivals such as Edinburgh Fringe, Galway Arts Festival, Zanzibar International Film Festival, Dublin Fringe Festival, Bram Stoker festival as well as on a freelance basis for cultural organisations, venues, theatre and dance productions, independent film releases, book publications, exhibitions, music festivals and album releases.